RNGesus/demo-data-loading-patterns-tanstack-start-nuxt/README.md

 - use antfu's ESLint config as a base
   - 💬 awesome 🫳🎤
   - 💬 flat config in general is great, it is way too easy to extend and I have a lot of ideas
-  - 💬 do yourself a favour and try the ESLint config inspector `bunx @eslint/config-inspector`
+  - 💬 do yourself a favour and try the ESLint config inspector `pnpm dlx @eslint/config-inspector`

 ### Next steps